 TV: NBC Sports Live, 2:30 p.m. – 7:30 p.m.

 Why is it called Churchill Downs?

-In 1902, the day to day operations of the track was under the management of Charles F Grainger, who was the mayor of Louisville.
+In 1902, the day-to-day operations of the track were under the management of Charles F Grainger, who was the mayor of Louisville.
 He brought on new members to help him run and operate this track.
 The track did very well and was asked to be the home of the Kentucky Derby.
 Once this race came to the Downs, new facilities were built in order to attract fans.
 The State Fair was also held on these grounds.
 Horseracing continued at this track for many years.

 In 1986, the Downs was made a National Historic Landmark.
 In 2009, the Downs hosted a race night and over 27,000 people showed up for this event.

 How much does it cost to go to Churchill Downs?